 Brief Table of Contents 1.
-Summary 2.
+Summar Summary 2.
 Introduction 3.
 The vision, objectives and short-term target for the List of Wetlands of International Importance (the Ramsar List) 4.
 Establishing a national network of sites 5.
 General issues and guidance for Ramsar Site description 6.
 Ramsar Site description: Why is the wetland internationally important?
 7. Ramsar Site description: guidance on describing the site at designation 8.
-8. Ramsar Site description: updating the Ramsar Information Sheet 9.
-9. Understanding Ramsar Site designation processes 10.
-Appendix A Structure of 2014 online Ramsar Information Sheet Apper ndix B Ramsar Classification System for Wetland Type Appendix C Additional guidelines for the provision of maps and other spatial data for Ramsar Sites Appe ndix D Criteria for Identifying Wetlands of International Importance 1 1 ndix E Guidelines for identifying and designating specific wetland types Appendix F Explanation of categories of "threat" to Ramsar Sites 1 1 ndix G Glossary of terms used in the Strategic Framework Appe ndix H Additional useful sources of Ramsar guidance
+Ramsar Site description: updating the Ramsar Information Sheet 9.
+Understanding Ramsar Site designation processes 10.
+References and sources of further information Appendix A Ramsar Information Sheet Ramsar Information Sheet Appendix B Ramsar Classification System for Wetland Type Appendix C Additional guidelines for the provision of maps and other spatial data for Ramsar Sites Appendix D Criteria for Identifying Wetlands of International Importance Appendix E Guidelines for identifying and designating specific wetland types Appendix F Explanation of categories of "threat" to Ramsar Sites Appendix G Glossary of terms used in the Strategic Framework Appendix H Additional useful sources of Ramsar guidance